needle-mirror/com.unity.sentis/Documentation~/convert-texture-to-tensor.md

 By default, the tensor has the following properties:

-- The same height, width and number of channels as the texture.
+- It matches the texture's height, width, and number of channels.
-- A tensor layout of batch, channels, height, width (NCHW), for example 1 × 3 × 24 × 32 for a single RGB texture with a height of 24 and a width of 32.
+- It has a data type of float.
-- A data type of float.
+- It follows the tensor layout of batch, channels, height, width (NCHW), for example 1 × 3 × 24 × 32 for a single RGB texture with a height of 24 and a width of 32.
-- Uses mipmap level 0 if there's a mipmap.
+- It uses mipmap level 0 if there's a mipmap.
 Refer to [Mipmaps introduction](https://docs.unity3d.com/Documentation/Manual/texture-mipmaps-introduction.html) for more information.

 Make sure the format of the texture matches what your model needs.
 If you need to change the format of the texture, for example to change the number of channels, you can use the settings in [Texture Import Settings window](https://docs.unity3d.com/Documentation/Manual/class-TextureImporter.html).